NordicHPC/sonar/README.md

 v=0.7.0,time=2023-08-10T11:09:41+02:00,host=somehost,cores=8,user=someone,job=0,cmd=slack,cpu%=3.9,cpukib=716924,gpus=none,gpu%=0,gpumem%=0,gpukib=0,cputime_sec=266
 ```

+### Version 0.11.0 `ps` output format

+Version 0.11.0 adds one field:

+`ppid` (optional, default "0"): The parent process ID of the job, a positive integer.

 ### Version 0.10.0 `ps` output format

 The fields `cores` and `memtotalkib` were removed, as they were unused by all clients and are